-Note: Stream Timing is not supported in multi-input mode because IP inputs are not supported in multi-input mode.
+Note: Stream Timing is supported in multi-input mode for the primary channel when IP input is selected.

 The Stream Timing application shows the timing of the video, audio, and data as it was received relative to the embedded RTP timestamps.
 It also shows the relative delay between Audio/Video and the Data/Video, which is the amount of delay needed to realign the two essence types.